department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-facility-closed.md

 - [ ] Create [redirect request](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=mnorthuis&labels=ia&template=redirect-request.md&title=Redirect+Request) to point to URL of new facility.
 - [ ] When redirect is ready to go out, plan to make these changes immediately after redirect is released.
 Practice first on staging or a demo environment.
   - [ ] CMS engineer bulk moves any content to new facility.
+  - [ ] CMS engineer finds the menu for the system https://prod.cms.va.gov/admin/structure/menu and deletes the menu item for the merged facility.

 #### 2b.
 If not
 - [ ] Determine where should redirect go? to the system? or to the nearest clinic?